spotinst/help/src/docs/managed-instance/features/commitments-setup-stateful-aks.md

 <img width="500" src="https://github.com/user-attachments/assets/71cae309-ad03-4c61-9859-c455bef17ec2" />

 The first time you use commitments; you must add at least one permission at the tenant level so Spot can connect to Azure environments.
+In addition, you must add the custom reader role.

 These permissions give you access to all the resources under the same tenant.
 You need these permissions to turn on Stateful Node commitments.

 >IMPORTANT: If this step is unsuccessful, check your Azure environment.

 1. Select the permissions in accordance with those you purchased from Azure.
 By default, both RI and SP are selected.
-2. Required.
-You must select the custrom reader role: This ubscription role permission grants controlled access to Azure resources within a subscription and enables custom read-only visibility while preventing unauthorized modifications.

-3. Use the following Azure PowerShell script to assign the Reservation Reader role at the tenant level:
+2. Use the following Azure PowerShell script to assign the Reservation Reader role at the tenant level:

 ```
 Import-Module Az.Accounts